 Meen and Chubb managed to reach the crater in 1950.
 Crater was named – Chubb crater.

-In 1951 Meen organized another expedition, researchers with magnetometer found magnetic anomaly under the northern rim of crater.
-It was believed that a large mass with high content of metal might be lying below the surface here.
+In 1951 Meen organized another expedition, researchers with a magnetometer found a magnetic anomaly under the northern rim of the crater.
+It was believed that a large mass with a high content of metal might be lying below the surface here.
 Later this proved to be wrong – meteorite evaporated during the explosion.

 In 1962 Ken Currie found convincing proof of impact hypothesis: impactites – rocks with characteristic deformations caused by meteorite explosion.
-Such rocks can even have a melted crust, which is enriched with vapour of meteorite.
+Such rocks can even have a melted crust, which is enriched with the vapor of meteorite.

 Upon the request of Quebec geographers, crater was renamed in 1968 – "New Quebec crater".
 Current – and the original local name – "Pingualuit" – was returned in 1999.

-Impact crater to a large extent has preserved its original, bowl shaped form.
-Width of Pingualuit crater is 3 440 m, depth – 400 m.
+Impact crater to a large extent has preserved its original, bowl-shaped form.
+The width of the Pingualuit crater is 3 440 m, depth – 400 m.
 Rims of the crater rise up to 160 m above the surrounding tundra.
-Crater rim is the highest point in whole region, 667 m above the sea level.
-Before the glacial ages rims definitely were higher – glaciers have eroded them.
+The crater rim is the highest point in the whole region, 667 m above sea level.
+Before the glacial ages, rims definitely were higher – glaciers have eroded them.

-Crater sits on a bulge – catastrophic impact has fractured rocks in wide area and increased their volume.
+Crater sits on a bulge – the catastrophic impact has fractured rocks in a wide area and increased their volume.

-Impact took place approximately 1.4 million years ago, in Pleistocene.
-Meteorite hit more than 2 billion years old, Archaean granodiorite – very hard rock – and almost immediately evaporated in terrible explosion, which melted thousands of tons of stone and viped away all life for hundreds of kilometres around the crater.
+Impact took place approximately 1.4 million years ago, in the Pleistocene.
+The meteorite hit more than 2 billion years old, Archaean granodiorite – very hard rock – and almost immediately evaporated in a terrible explosion, which melted thousands of tons of stone and wiped away all life for hundreds of kilometers around the crater.

 Analysis shows that meteorite was chondritic (stone) with siderophile element enrichment (e.g. rich with metals).

-In the crater is located large lake.
-Diameter of Pingualuik lake ir 2.8 – 3.2 km, depth – 267 m.
+In the crater is located a large lake.
+The diameter of Pingualuik lake is 2.8 – 3.2 km, depth – 267 m.
 Rims of crater rise up to 163 m above the lake level and are very steep – 30 – 45 °.

 It is dangerous to descend to the lake – there is only one place where one can access the water safely.

-Although most of lakes and rivers in Quebec are incredibly clean, Pingualuk Lake in this respect is in a league of its own.
-This lake has incredible transparency and contains some of the purest freshwater in the world, salinity level is less than 3 ppm.
+Although most of the lakes and rivers in Quebec are incredibly clean, Pingualuk Lake in this respect is in a league of its own.
+This lake has incredible transparency and contains some of the purest freshwaters in the world, salinity level is less than 3 ppm.

-Lake in a right lighting (what is very rare here) has amazing, incredible blue color.
+Lake in the right lighting (what is very rare here) has an amazing, incredible blue color.
 Secchi disk is visible well over 35 m depth – one of the best results in the world.
-Just a few lakes, like Crater Lake in USA, Baikal in Russia and earlier measurements of Lake Mashū in Japan have results above 40 m.
+Just a few lakes, like Crater Lake in the USA, Baikal in Russia, and earlier measurements of Lake Mashū in Japan have results above 40 m.

-This clarity of water is explained by several factors.
+This clarity of the water is explained by several factors.
 There are no outlets and no significant inlets in this lake.
-For most part – from early November to July – lake is covered with ice.
-And finally – this is remote place – nearest village Kangiqsujuaq is 100 km west from the crater.
+For the most part – from early November to July – the lake is covered with ice.
+And finally – this is a remote place – the nearest village Kangiqsujuaq is 100 km west of the crater.

 In the lake lives Arctic Char (Salvelinus alpinus).
-Lake environment is very poor and as a result this isolated population of fish has interesting adaptations – thin bodies and large heads.
+The lake environment is very poor and as a result, this isolated population of fish has interesting adaptations – thin bodies and large heads.

 Unique geological recordings

 An expedition in the winter of 2007 took sediment cores from the deepest place of the lake bed.
-Total thickness of the sediments here is 11.2 m, but the team managed to get 8.5 m long core.
+The total thickness of the sediments here is 11.2 m, but the team managed to get 8.5 m long core.